wael-suleiman-UdeS/Time-Free-inverse-kinematics/README.md

 ## Prerequisites

+### Octave
-Ensure you have Octave installed on your system.
-You can download it from [GNU Octave](https://www.gnu.org/software/octave/download.html).
-It has been tested with Octave Version 9.2.
+Ensure you have GNU Octave installed on your system.
+You can download it from the official [GNU Octave website](https://www.gnu.org/software/octave/download.html).
+This project has been tested with Octave version 9.2.

+### MATLAB
+Alternatively, if you have MATLAB, you can use it to run the code in the folder "MATLAB_Version".
+Please note the following:
+- The "Optimization Toolbox" is required.
+- The code has been tested with MATLAB versions 2023b and 2024a.

 ## Running the Test Script